NEW: Nemtsov was accompanied by a friend when shots were fired from car

 “This is a country of corruption.
 And if you have business, you are in a very unsafe situation.
 Everybody can press you and destroy your business.
 That’s it,” Nemtsov said.

-Nemtsov was also a vocal critic of the 2014 Winter Olympics held in Sochi.
-He published a report in 2013 describing the Sochi games as one of the most “outrageous swindles” in recent Russian history.
-He claimed that up to 60% of the final cost – or $30 billion – had been embezzled.
+Nemtsov was also a vocal critic of the 2014 Winter Olympics held in Sochi, calling them one of the most “outrageous swindles” in recent Russian history.

 World chess champion-turned opposition activist Garry Kasparov tweeted extensively about Nemtsov’s death.